Anello-Photonics/docs-A1/getting_started_gnssins.rst

 You will see *System Status* at the top, and *Main Menu* below.
 For more information, see `Set-Up Troubleshooting <https://docs-a1.readthedocs.io/en/latest/setup_troubleshooting.html#run-python-program>`_.

-2.3 Connect to the EVK
+2.3 Connect to the GNSS INS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Use the arrow keys to select *Connect*, then *COM*, then *Auto* to auto-detect the unit.
 You should now see the *System Status* updated with the device information.

 For more information or if you experience any errors, see the `Set-Up Troubleshooting <https://docs-a1.readthedocs.io/en/latest/setup_troubleshooting.html#connect-to-evk>`_.

-2.4 EVK Configurations
+2.4 GNSS INS Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Select *Unit Configuration* from the main menu to see default configurations.
 To change any configurations, select *Edit*, then the configuration to change, then select the new value.